 I'm also traveling with a colleague, when we go out to dinner and she wants wine, do I say I'm a non-drinker (another version of I don't drink anymore)?
 Just say none for me tonight?
 I don't know how much to reveal and how to just act natural.
 Not every one drinks with every meal, it is not strange, it is not strange.
 IT IS NOT STRANGE.
 It is strange for me, at 38, to not have drink with dinner.

 Then I think about the new people I will meet in the future, what will I tell them?
 And then a thought crossed my mind and I heard myself say, "I used to be a lot of fun when I drank, but don't any more."
 Am I mentally preparing for apologizing for not drinking anymore?!?!
 Ugh!
 Gross!
 See?
-One of many problems I have with my drinking is I still associate it with enjoying life, being a adventurous, liberated woman not being a square (very important).
-Unconsciously, I feel I'm loosing those things about myself by not drinking and in association not being part of the crowd I find attractive, I am purposefully being a square.
-Sigh, I caught a glimpse of my 16-year mindset (just want to be cool...I'm a rebel....fuck fill-in-the-blank), That mindset of mine will take a lot of convincing that I am a non-drinker AND I'm fun and I'm me.
-And I'm not a square.
+One of many problems I have with my drinking is I still associate it with enjoying life, being a adventurous, liberated woman who is not square (very important).
+Emotionally, I feel I'm loosing those things about myself by not drinking.
+I'm cutting my association the crowd I find attractive and have felt accepted by, I'm isolating myself from my community and being boring.
+Sigh, I caught a glimpse of my 16-year mindset (just want to be cool...I'm a rebel....fuck [fill-in-the-blank]), That mindset will take a lot of convincing that I am a non-drinker AND I'm fun and I'm still me.
+And above all that I'm lovable as is.

 I used to drink with the best of them, but I don't anymore.
 My life is so much better for it.

 -The Bubble Hour